Haud/Kali/README.md

 ## License

-DateTime is available under the MIT license.
+Kali is available under the MIT license.
 See the LICENSE file for more info.